 Well, after slowly swelling up, of course.
 This change is caused by the echinoderm's property of being isotonic with their environment.
 This means that the density of salt inside them is the same as the ocean water.
 Also, salt water is constantly in contact with their skin.
 As a result, when suddenly moved to water with zero salt content, the cucumber's body will try to quickly equalize the salt into the water, causing the poor guy to explode.

 9. Echinoderms Are The Most Complex Invertebrates

 Scientists consider echinoderms the most complex out of all invertebrates!!
-That means they're better than mollisks (octopi, squids, snails, clams) arthropods (insects, arachnids, crustaceans) and a whole lot more!
+That means they're better than mollusks (octopi, squids, snails, clams) arthropods (insects, arachnids, crustaceans), and a whole lot more!

 10. Echinoderms Can Regenerate Lost Parts

 Lost an arm?
 No problem if you're an echinoderm!
 They can regrow lost limbs in a form of asexual reproduction.
 Amazingly, sometimes the lost part will grow a new animal!